 Dolmades, or Dolmathes as they're known natively, refers to a Greek delicacy made with either cabbage or grape vine leaves, stuffed with a delicious herby rice mixture, then shaped into little rolls and boiled until wonderfully tender.
 You can buy them pre-made in the World Food Aisle of larger supermarkets, or in traditional Greek / Cypriot shops.
-They remind me of sunny tavernas and huge mezze platters.

 There's a flower bed which runs along the side of my vegetable patch, and besides blackcurrant vines and a crown of rhubarb, I've been stuck with what to grow there.
 Nasturtiums seemed like a good solution.
 Both beautiful and edible, these pretty plants produce peppery leaves which can be used in salads and bright red and orange edible flowers - also edible.
 They love poor quality soil, making them easy to grow.

 I've always used nasturtium leaves in salads, they have that hot, peppery, rocket flavour.
 But this week I was wondering what else I could try using them for.
 Cue ... nasturtium dolmades!

 Nasturtium leaves work surprisingly well in place of traditional grape vine leaves.
 They're easier to use and more pliable dunked in boiling water, I like to dip them in icy water right after so that they keep their bright green colour!

 50g risotto rice (rinsed to remove starch)